Music (Production or Performance) (A Level equivalent)

 About the course

-• Option two: Music production and live events (you do not need to play an instrument for this course but must show your enthusiasm to succeed in the subject)
+The units you study will depend on the route you choose: music performance and composition (you need to be able to play an instrument to basic level or be a vocalist); music production and live events (you do not need to play an instrument for this however you must show your enthusiasm to succeed in the subject).

 5 GCSEs grades 4 or above, to include English at grade 5 or above.
 A successful audition will be required.